 - Player welfare is the protection of the physical, emotional and social health, safety and rights of players.

 - Every tennis player deserves to participate in tennis in an environment where they are treated with respect and are safe from non-accidental violence (harassment and abuse) delivered by any method.

 - Player Welfare is vital to the health and future of all tennis participants and organisations.

 - For a player to progress to the highest levels of tennis, an enormous commitment and dedication must be sustained over many years.

 - A positive, ethical tennis environment at every stage of the player journey enhances each player’s participation, development, health, fulfilment and on-court success.

 The Tennis Europe Player Welfare Programme Provides:

-- A Player Welfare Policy comprising regulations that govern respectful behaviour of all credential persons on-site at Tennis Europe sanctioned tournaments.
+- A Player Welfare Policy comprising regulations that govern respectful behaviour of all credentialled persons on-site at Tennis Europe sanctioned tournaments

 Every player deserves a safe, positive and respectful tennis experience.

-If something does not feel right, or you feel unsafe, REPORT to: the local authorities, the tournament organisers, your National Federation or Tennis Europe: email@example.com
+If something does not feel right, or you feel unsafe, REPORT to: the local authorities, the tournament organisers, your National Federation and/or Tennis Europe: (email@example.com)